-- UVB possesses more energy and affects the top layers of the skin.
+- Affects the top layers of the skin

 Unprotected exposure to the sun is the main way that our bodies make vitamin D, a vital nutrient that might help reduce acne, so the sun's rays serve a necessary purpose.
 However, overexposure can be harmful.
-Both UVA and UVB rays can cause skin damage and skin cancer, so it is important to limit exposure, through a combination of smart hats and clothing, as well as using a sunscreen that protects against both UVA and UVB.
+Both UVA and UVB rays can cause skin damage and skin cancer, so it is important to limit exposure through a combination of hats and clothing, as well as using a broad-spectrum sunscreen.

-Sunscreen: Since both UVA and UVB rays are harmful, be sure to apply sunscreen year round, particularly on sunny days and with extra emphasis during the summer months.
-When selecting a sunscreen, choose an SPF of at least 15, but since this number refers only to UVB rays, ensure that you are also protected from UVA rays.
-Look specifically for the terms “broad-spectrum” or “UVA/UVB protection” on the sunscreen label.
+Sunscreen: Since both UVA and UVB rays are harmful, be sure to apply sunscreen, particularly on sunny days and during the summer months.
+When selecting a sunscreen, choose an SPF of at least 15, but since this number refers only to UVB rays, in order to ensure you are also protected from UVA rays, choose a product that specifically says "broad-spectrum" or "UVA/UVB protection" on the label.